Co-Evolution-Based Metal-Binding Residue Prediction with Graph Neural Networks: Methodology

-By following these procedures on a POI's sequence, we construct the graphs for \texttt{MBGNN}'s metal-binding and metal-type predictors.
+To construct the co-evolved residue networks $\mathcal{G}$ for a given protein of interest (POI), we instantiate the graph components through the following procedure.

+To generate co-evolutionary scores, we first perform MSA using ColabFold MMseq2 \cite{mirdita2022colabfold}.
+For compatibility with the MSA Transformer model, we subsample up to $N_{seq}$ aligned sequences by maximizing pairwise Hamming distances.
+These sequences are then processed by the ESM-MSA-1b model to produce a contact map representing residue-residue co-evolution scores.

+The graph components are then defined as follows: \begin{itemize} \item The nodes $\mathcal{V}$ are the CHED residues of the POI's chain. \item An edge $(u,v)\in\mathcal{E}$ is added when the contact map score satisfies $\mathrm{score}(r(u), r(v)) > 0.1$. \item Each node feature in $\mathbf{X}$ is a $1280$-dimensional feature vector generated by the ESM2 model (esm2-t33-650M-UR50D)~\cite{lin2023evolutionary}.
+Residue-level embeddings for the full POI sequence are extracted using the PLM-based approach adopted in recent studies~\cite{metalnet2,lmetalsite,mionic, jha2022prediction,jha2023graph, bepler2021learning}. \end{itemize}

+Finally, the graph induced by these nodes and edges is decomposed into connected components, yielding a set of subgraphs $\mathcal{G} = \{G_1, G_2, \dots, G_k\}$.
+As $\mathcal{G}$ contains all co-evolved residues, it represents the complete co-evolved residue network and preserves the entire co-evolutionary information that existing co-evolution-based methods may fail to capture.

-\subsection{Metal-binding Predictor}
+\subsection{Metal-Binding Predictor}

+To model the complete co-evolved residue network and classify residues as metal-binding or non-binding, we develop a SAGEConv-based GNN~\cite{hamilton2017inductive} consisting of $N_{bind}$ layers.
+SAGEConv is selected for its strong inductive generalization capabilities and its effective use of node features through neighborhood aggregation.
+By separately aggregating each node’s own representation and the averaged representation of its neighbors, SAGEConv enables the model to retain node-specific features while capturing higher-order dependencies across the complete co-evolved residue network.
+Each layer iteratively refines node representations by integrating information from both local and global network contexts.

-To learn effective representations for each node in a co-evolved residue network for the downstream task of classifying them as metal-binding or non-binding, we implemented a SAGEConv-based GNN model\cite{hamilton2017inductive} with $N_1$ layers, where $N_1$ denotes the number of layers in the network.
-Each layer applies the SAGEConv operation, which aggregates information from neighboring nodes to update the representation of each node.
-As explained in Section \ref{subsec:dataset}, the initial representation of each node is a 1280-dimensional feature vector.
-The first layer transforms these input features into a lower-dimensional hidden representation of $d$-dimension, and the subsequent layers iteratively refine this representation for each node and help to consider information from further nodes in the same network.
+As described in Section~\ref{subsubsec:feat}, each node is initialized with a 1280-dimensional feature vector.
+The first layer maps these features into a lower-dimensional hidden representation, and subsequent layers iteratively refine the representations to capture information from more distant nodes in the network.

 The SAGEConv operation is defined as: